 - All boxing techniques, including back fists are allowed. - The spinning back fist technique is only allowed in K1 Full Contact. - Low kicks to the entire leg are allowed (thrusting kicks are prohibited). - Front kicks, side kicks, back kicks, round kicks, hook kicks, crescent kicks, axe kicks, and jumping and spinning variations are allowed. - Grabbing the opponent's leg is allowed.
-However, the competitor must immediately perform one counter technique within 1-second and then release the leg. - Sweeps over the thigh in clinching situations are allowed, without the use of hips. - All variations of knee strikes to the thighs, body, and head are allowed (knee strikes to the front of the thighs are prohibited due to it causing accidental groin strikes).

-- Clinching (holding) with one or both hands is allowed, but only with the intention to immediately execute one lower body technique (knee or sweep).
-After executing the technique, the competitor must disengage from the clinch. - It is allowed to turn the opponent before or after executing a knee strike, as long as the clinch duration does not exceed 1-second.
-However, sweeps will be seen as a technique and only 1 technique can be used per clinch (either a knee or a sweep but not both). - It is allowed to push or push off the opponent, but the competitor must follow up with a strike.
-Shoving or pushing the opponent to prevent them from striking is not allowed. - Knee strikes to the head are only allowed in the Senior Division (not in K1 Light). - If the referee calls "BREAK", both competitors must disengage from the clinch, take a full step back, and continue fighting.
+However, the competitor must immediately perform one counter technique within 1-second and then release the leg. - Sweeps over the thigh in clinching situations are allowed, without the use of hips. - All variations of knee strikes to the thighs, body, and head are allowed (knee strikes to the front of the thighs are prohibited due to it causing accidental groin strikes). - Knee strikes to the head are only allowed in the Senior Division (not in Light Contact). - Clinching (holding) with one or both hands is allowed, but only with the intention to immediately execute one lower body technique (knee or sweep).
+After executing the technique, the competitor must disengage from the clinch. - It is allowed to turn the opponent in the clinch before or after executing a technique, as long as the clinch lasts no longer than 1 second.
+However, only one technique may be used per clinch (either a knee or a sweep, but not both). - Pushing or pushing off the opponent is allowed but must immediately be followed up with a strike.
+Shoving or pushing to prevent the opponent from striking is not allowed. - If the referee calls "BREAK", both competitors must disengage from the clinch, take a full step back, and continue fighting.